-For those students who choose occupational education programs, counseling services can be utilized to assist their entry into employment areas, once the prescribed program of study is successfully completed.
-For those students who choose from the university parallel programs, successful transfer to the upper-division level of the senior institution of the student's choice is the overall aim of the assistance offered by the counseling services.
+For those students who choose occupational education programs, placement services can be utilized to assist their entry into employment areas, once the prescribed program of study is successfully completed.
+For those students who choose from the university parallel programs, successful transfer to the upperdivision level of the senior institution of the student's choice is the overall aim of the assistance offered by the counseling and placement services.

-The Office of Student Personnel Services is located in Moody Hall.
+The Office of Counseling and Placement is located in Moody Hall.